Achievable logoAchievable logo

 Types of disabilities

-Disability income policies have varying definitions of “accident.”
-A policy with an accidental means clause will cover accidents only if the cause was unintentional.
-This can be a restrictive clause.
+A policy with an accidental means clause covers accidents only if the cause was unintentional.
+This can be restrictive.
 For example, you are riding a bus that is pulling up to the curb but has not come to a complete stop.
-You elect to jump from the bus and break your leg.
-Since you intended to jump, if you owned a policy with an accidental means clause, you would not be covered.
-However, had you slipped and fallen off the bus, the act that led to your injury would have been unintentional and you would be covered.
+You choose to jump from the bus and break your leg.
+Because you intended to jump, a policy with an accidental means clause would not cover the injury.
+However, if you slipped and fell off the bus, the act leading to the injury would have been unintentional, and you would be covered.

-Most policies contain an accidental bodily injury clause, which is less restrictive.
-Any injury that is the result of an accident is covered, even if what led to the injury was intentional.
+Most policies use an accidental bodily injury clause, which is less restrictive.
+Any injury that results from an accident is covered, even if the action that led to the injury was intentional.

 Disability income insurance is designed to provide financial assistance if the insured becomes unable to work due to sickness or injury.
 Below are the key features and considerations of disability income insurance: